ipropper/easybatch-tutorials/src/main/java/org/easybatch/tutorials/basic/wordcount/README.md

-# Word Count Tutorial
+# Tutorial: Word Count

 ## Description

 This tutorial is a simple batch application that counts the number of occurrences of each word in a flat file.
+We will create:

+* A record mapper called `LineTokenizer` that maps each line to a list of its words
+* A record processor called `WordCounter` that counts the occurrences of each word

 ## Run the tutorial